skyfsza/skin.auramod/README.md

 # AuraMod for Matri
 # I no longer work on kodi or auramod  .
 If you notice any bugs in Matrix / kodi 19 with auramod , please submit fix's and i'll accept the PR's
-# Please help submit Pr's that fix any issues ! thanks !

 To install you need to install the following deps from these locations , they are all tested to be matrix compatable . but will need to be downloaded and installed from zip.
 Note that besides tmdbhelper , the order matters !